 Health care is a fundamental right of every human being.
-About 43 percent of the world's population[1] lives in rural areas often with poor access to healthcare because of accessibility issues and availability of standard more effective ways of healthcare systems.
+About 43 percent of the world's population[1] lives in rural areas often with poor access to healthcare because of accessibility issues and availability of standard healthcare systems.
 Moreover there has always been an inverse distribution of healthcare services to rural population when compared to the urban population.
 Rural health care is one of the biggest challenges facing the country.
-With
+With more than 70 percent population living in rural areas[2] and low level of health facilities, mortality rates due to diseases are on a high.
+To control the spread of diseases and reduce mortality rates, special attention needs to be given to health care in rural areas.
+Key challenges in this sector include low quality of care, poor accountability, lack of awareness, and limited access to facilities.